 FIELD RESEARCH:

 Our research into alternative clocks began on Stereochron Island in 2014* with the Spring dawn chorus.
-We completed them with this sound study at dusk on Vertumnalia, the ancient celebration of seasonal change.
+We completed them with this sound study at dusk around the time of Vertumnalia, the ancient celebration of seasonal change.

-The model for this final field study came from the BBC’s first live outdoor radio broadcast: on 19 May 1924 millions of people listened in on the private exchange at twilight between the cellist Beatrice Harrison and the wild nightingales in her Surrey garden.
-As she played Londonderry Air the nightingales appeared to join in, almost suggesting a kind of synchrony between human- and bird-time.
+The model for this final field study came from the BBC’s first live outdoor radio broadcast.
+On 19 May 1924 millions of people listened in on the private exchange at twilight between the cellist Beatrice Harrison and the wild nightingales in her Surrey garden.
+As she played Londonderry Air the nightingales appeared to join in, almost suggesting a kind of entwining of human- and bird-time.

 *Stereochron Island was my project as artist in residence in Victoria Park, London, for Chisenhale Gallery (2013-14).